 Mansfield District Council is jointly responsible for the operation of the Mansfield and District Joint Crematorium Committee along with Ashfield District Council and Newark and Sherwood District Council.
-Note 37 provides additional information as to the amounts relating to the Mansfield and District Joint Crematorium which have been disclosed.
+Note 36 provides additional information as to the amounts relating to the Mansfield and District Joint Crematorium which have been disclosed.

-In August 2015, Mansfield District Council set up a Housing Company which will be responsible for building housing within the District.
+In August 2015, Mansfield District Council set up a Housing Company (Mansfield Homes Ltd) which will be responsible for building housing within the District.
 Mansfield District Council is the sole shareholder of this company.
-The board of the Housing Company will consist of Directors, of which 3 will be made up of appointed elected Members or Officers of Mansfield District Council.
-During the 2017/2018 financial year, the Housing Company started trading, however this was limited to developing potential schemes; to date there has been no house building by the Housing Company.
+The board of the Housing Company consists of Directors, of which 3 are made up of appointed elected Members or Officers of Mansfield District Council.
+During the 2020/21 financial year, the Housing Company completed the building of 23 homes, of which the sale of 4 properties was completed.
+Mansfield District Council has loaned Mansfield Homes Ltd £0.329million during 2020/21 and received £1.25million in loan repayments (the total loan to date amounts to £7.353million, this figure is included within Note 19 Long Term Debtors).
+The Group Accounts section of these financial statements shows the consolidated position of Mansfield District Council and Mansfield Homes Ltd.